-- 38. Juan tries to build rapport with the people on his project by checking in with them each day to see if they have any questions or concerns.
+- 38. While working on team projects, Luisa welcomes feedback and constructive criticism from her colleagues because she values their opinions and wants to be a better team member.
 What aspect of emotional intelligence does this behavior demonstrate?

 - A. high empathy

 - B. high self-awareness

 - C. high relationship management

 - D. low self-management

 - E. low empathy

 Relationship management is the "ability to use your awareness of emotions and those of others to manage interactions successfully."
-An impact of high relationship management on interpersonal communication is building rapport with others to focus on collaboration.
+An impact of high relationship management on interpersonal communication is that people accept and even welcome feedback and constructive criticism.

-AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium
+AACSB: Knowledge Application Accessibility: Keyboard Navigation Blooms: Apply Chapter 02 Difficulty: 2 Medium